zhu1090093659/requesthunt-mcp-server/README.md

 - "Search for feature requests about dark mode"
 - "Find what users are requesting for Notion"
-- "Show me trending feature request topics"
+- "List top feature requests for VS Code"

 ## Available Tools